 9. Don’t Just Say “Submit”

 An online form is not an assignment or a school homework that is to be submitted to the teacher.
-This is a personal information and way different from that of school homework.
+This is a piece of personal information and way different from that of school homework.

 At the end of the contact form, you can do lots of things to get the visitors to make the final action.
 In some cases “Submit” is ok but there are other ways that show that “Submit” is not super inviting.